VisionAI-USF/TextureHeterogeneityDetection/README.md

 During processing a dataset of images it is important to fulfill the following requirements.<br><br>
 + <i>Uniform spatial resolution</i>.
 Medical image spatial resolution depends on a patient.
 For consistency of habitat detection across patients it is important to make spatial resulution uniform.<br><br>
 + <i>Uniform image size</i>.
 Texture computation is performed in the frequency space after the fourier transform.
-Varience in input image sizes will cause difference in texture signature computation and as a result drop in texture signatures comparability.<br><br>
+Varience in input image size will cause difference in texture signature computation and as a result drop in texture signatures comparability.<br><br>

-+ <i>Minimum data outside RoI</i>.
-The result of the fourier transform depends on a content of an input image. <br><br>
+Overall, here is recomended preprocessin algorithm:<br>
+1. Resample images into uniform spacing.<br>
+2. Define the largest bounding box (bb) across all patints.<br>
+3. Extend the bounding box by a constant.<br>
+4. Extract patches with resulting bounding box size from source image and its segmentation.<br>

 <H2>Example code</H2>

 ```
-%Include all subfolders into Matlab's PATH
+%Include all folders and subfolders into Matlab PATH variable

 clc;<br>
 clear;<br>